quantumwaffy/filescript/README.md

 # filescript (File automatization)
-Search files by extension and date
-Create a new folder with the desired name
-Copying found files to the created folder
-Checking for already copied files and created folder Mapping network drives
+Search files by extension and date, сreate a new folder with the desired name, сopying found files to the created folder, сhecking for already copied files and created folder, mapping network drives